pixelpolice/pixelpolice/README.md

 As Pixel police cannot tell between the types of deviations, it's helpful to think of it as an automated design review - a conversation starter not a build breaker.

-## Things I'm think of doing:
+## Things I'm thinking of doing:

 * sitemap input
 * --urls in CLI
-* save scores as JSON - design debt tracker
+* design debt tracker - save scores as JSON file
-* rem
+* rem support
 * config validation messaging
 * --config-test-properties only run for subset of properties listed in config
 * docs favicon